Marburg virus disease: 2021 Guinean cases

 In August 2021, two months after the re-emergent Ebola epidemic in the Guéckédou prefecture was declared over, a case of the Marburg disease was confirmed by health authorities through laboratory analysis.
 Other potential case of the disease in a contact awaits official results.
 This was the first case of the Marburg hemorrhagic fever confirmed to happen in West Africa.
 The case of Marburg also has been identified in Guéckédou.
-During the outbreak, a total of one confirmed case who died, (CFR=100%) and 173 contacts were identified, including 14 high risk contacts based on exposure.
+During the outbreak, a total of one confirmed case, who died (CFR=100%), and 173 contacts were identified, including 14 high-risk contacts based on exposure.
 Among them, 172 were followed for a period of 21 days, of which none developed symptoms.
 One high-risk contact was lost to follow up.
 Sequencing of an isolate from the Guinean patient showed that this outbreak was caused by the Angola-like Marburg virus.
 A colony of Egyptian rousettus bats (reservoir host of Marburg virus) was found in close proximity (4.5 km) to the village, where the Marburg virus disease outbreak emerged in 2021.
-Two of sampled fruit bats from this colony were PCR-positive on the Marburg virus.
+Two sampled fruit bats from this colony were PCR-positive on the Marburg virus.